How to Change AutoPlay Settings in Windows 11

 Turn Off AutoPlay Completely

-If you want to disable AutoPlay entirely, toggle the button under Use AutoPlay for all media and devices to the Off position.
+To disable AutoPlay entirely, toggle the button under Use AutoPlay for all media and devices to the Off position.
 What happens?
-Windows will no longer react to plugged-in media, and you must open your files manually using File Explorer.
+Windows will no longer react to plugged-in media, and you’ll need to open your files manually using File Explorer.

 Change AutoPlay Settings Using Control Panel